 Everybody is born a Champion

-Thomas Young is a British Paralympic athlete.
+Thomas Young is a British Para-Sprinter

 “I was diagnosed quite randomly at the age of 12 years old after asking my GP a question about a birthmark which turned out to be a fibroma.
 He referred me to a dermatologist and within 5 minutes of being there I was diagnosed with NF1.
 To our knowledge there is no further NF1 in my family, so I continue to learn lots about it.
 I like to consider myself as a regular 23-year-old guy rather than someone with an impairment.
 However, and of course, it has still impacted my life.
 Even though I have always been able to keep up with my friends, NF1 has made certain things challenging.
-But following the diagnosis many things became clearer, it answered some questions my parents and I had, whilst growing up.
+But following the diagnosis many things became clearer, it answered some questions my parents and I had whilst growing up.
 For example, as to why I couldn’t do certain things, such as ride a bike.
-I just never really took to it, so when we found about what NF1 is, it made more sense.
+I just never really took to it, so when we found about what NF1 is, it made more sense."

 “But more importantly, and uniquely, it has massively positively impacted my life when I realised I was eligible for para sport.
 Inspired by London 2012, I was involved with athletics as a hobby.
 One day my athletics coach asked me if I had any sort of neurological disability.
 Up until this point in 2018, as a young teenager, I had never really thought of it as a disability but once my coach helped me recognise that it was considered one, it really opened my views on NF1 and helped me understand why I run differently to other people.
 I compete as a T38 athlete, which categorises me with other athletes who have coordination challenges from their impairments, this includes Cerebral Palsy, Multiple Sclerosis and people who have had a stroke.
 I am very fortunate to be able to compete internationally for Great Britain which means I get to travel the world and train as an elite athlete.
 I am so fortunate for the avenues that have opened up to me so early in my life, I am able to do something I really love as my job and love growing more awareness of para sport.
 From a young age, I always wanted to travel so being able to travel the world with amazing teammates while doing something I love is just amazing.